arnaucube/go-snark-study/README.md

 - `On the Size of Pairing-based Non-interactive Arguments`, Jens Groth https://eprint.iacr.org/2016/260.pdf

 ## Caution & Warning
-Implementation of the zkSNARK [Pinocchio protocol](https://eprint.iacr.org/2013/279.pdf) and [Groth16 protocol](https://eprint.iacr.org/2016/260.pdf) from scratch in Go to understand the concepts.
+Implementation of the zkSNARK [Pinocchio protocol](https://eprint.iacr.org/2013/279.pdf) and [Groth16 protocol](https://eprint.iacr.org/2016/260.pdf) from scratch in Go done in my free time to understand the concepts.
 Do not use in production.

-Not finished, implementing this in my free time to understand it better, so I don't have much time.
+## zkSNARKs in Go
+If you need to use zkSNARKs in Go, I would recommend to take a look at [go-circom-prover-verifier](https://github.com/iden3/go-circom-prover-verifier), which I've wrote using the [bn256](https://github.com/ethereum/go-ethereum/tree/master/crypto/bn256/cloudflare) for the Pairing curve operations for the Groth16 zkSNARK, and it is compatible with [circom](https://github.com/iden3/circom).

+## Features
 Currently allows to do the complete path with [Pinocchio protocol](https://eprint.iacr.org/2013/279.pdf) and [Groth16 protocol](https://eprint.iacr.org/2016/260.pdf) :

 0. write circuit